Fireground tactical priorities: RECEO VS

 The homeowners will remember your fire department for taking the effort to save their memories more than if you save their newly remodeled kitchen.
 Salvage has more ability to increase your community equity and positive opinions than almost any other service program.

 Initial tactical decisions made in the first five to 10 minutes will dictate the direction of the remainder of the call.
 Good tactical decisions made to benefit the safety of ourselves and our customers are the basis of our first decisions.
-These are learned by utilizing the acronym we opened with at the start of the article.
-In addition, we can also discover the proper tactical options based on mistakes made in the past.
+These are learned by using RECEO VS. In addition, we can also discover the proper tactical options based on mistakes made in the past.

-Find those learning tools out there that will assist you in making the safest, most efficient decisions possible.
-Fireground scenarios go a long way in giving us the "unconscious competence" we should all be striving for.
-Frequently visit the numerous firefighting-based Web sites — such as FireRescue1 — that offer training and get out and participate in the networking conferences that exist to learn different ways to do the same job.
+Find those learning tools that will assist you in making the safest, most efficient decisions possible.
+Fireground scenarios go a long way in giving us the unconscious competence we should all be striving for.
 Performing effectively, safely and to the standard our customers expect, is one of the hallmarks of a professional.